abugher/fleet/ansible/roles/private_web/README.txt

 Thumbnails for the images might be nice.
 More ambitiously, the display of thumbnails could be limited to a range, based on either time or number of pictures, toggleable and adjustable.

+Videos might require some html5 for in-browser playing, and/or some HTTP magic to make them download instead of trying to display in the browser.